emilyhunt/website-old/content/posts/230824-bluesky-signup.md

 **Topics in this post:**
 1. Signing up
+2. Setting up your profile
-2. Finding people to follow
+3. Finding people to follow
-3. Feeds, feeds, feeds
+4. Feeds, feeds, feeds
-4. Settings & accessibility
+5. Settings & accessibility
-5. Start interacting!
+6. Start interacting!
-6. (bonus: set your domain name as your handle)
+7. (bonus: set your domain name as your handle)